Table of Contents

 - New or additional contents in the home

 With the cleaning time documented on your cleaning work order for each visit, you have documented proof of the increased time that is needed to properly clean the home.

 Learn more about how to give a house cleaning quote and work orders.

 Upgrading From Paper to Software

 Once your business starts to grow, you’ll want to upgrade to software that automates many of the manual tasks you do.
 This would allow you to create and modify work orders while in the field with Internet access.
 You could even access work orders as the work is completed to track how your employees are doing.
 This might come in handy if you get a last minute job to squeeze in.

 This is also handy when a client calls at the last minute to ask for additional work.
 You can quickly update the work order for your employees.

 As you can see, work orders are an excellent way to stay organized internally and manage customer expectations.
 This is how you continue to provide quality service as your business grows.

-A work order is included in our basic business forms package.
-Use all the forms provided to set efficient procedures for your business.
+A cleaning work order template is included in our house cleaning business forms package.
+Use all the startup business forms provided in this bundle to set efficient procedures for your business.